1/2 c. quinoa, uncooked

 Meanwhile, combine the oats with the boiling water and let sit until very thick, about 5 minutes.

-Transfer the cooked quinoa to a medium bowl; add the prepared oats, as well as the Honeybell Orange White Balsamic, Mushroom &Sage Olive Oil, salt, Steak and Rib Rub, and parsley or chives.
+Transfer the cooked quinoa to a medium bowl; add the prepared oats, as well as the Honeybell Orange White Balsamic, Mushroom & Sage Olive Oil, salt, Smoke & Spice, and parsley or chives.
 Stir well with a wooden spoon.
 Place the mixture in the fridge for at least half an hour, or up to 24 hours.

 When you're ready to cook the patties, measure out about 1/4 cup of the mixture, shape it into a ball and then flatten the ball slightly.
 Continue until you've used all the mixture.
 Patties can be fried in a skillet over medium high heat, using Garlic Olive Oil, or grilled.
 Brush the grill with olive oil (try Garlic), before cooking patties.